ssvassiliev/fibertrace/README.md

 3. 3D water density map:                        "Oxygen.pdb", "Hydrogen.pdb"
 4. 3D diffusion tensor field:                   "tensors.sit"

 The values are saved in the "occupancy" field of the ATOM record.
-In case of diffusion coefficient output the weighting factors (grid occupancy) are saved in the "beta" field.
+In the case of diffusion coefficient output, the weighting factors (grid occupancy) are saved in the "beta" field.

 ### Output of the "streamline" program: ###